LYRENTH

 What the audit measures

 Each audited page is scored on seven content-derived signals.
-Below is the corpus-wide mean for each one: how the open web performs against AI-agent-friendly hygiene, aggregated across every page Lyrenth has audited.
+Below is the corpus-wide mean for each one: how the open web performs against AI-agent-friendly hygiene.

-Whether the page carries JSON-LD blocks (Article, Product, FAQPage, etc.).
+Whether the page carries JSON-LD blocks (Article, Product, FAQPage…).
 Structured data lets agents extract facts without parsing prose.

 Single H1, monotonic descent through H2 / H3.
 Predictable structure makes a page easier to skim and section.

 Share of pages served without a headless-Chromium escalation.
-Static-renderable pages cost less for crawlers and never arrive empty to first-pass scrapers.
+Static-renderable pages cost less and never arrive empty to first-pass scrapers.

 Ratio of meaningful markdown to raw HTML.
 High density means most of the page is content, not nav / chrome / ads.